Saving The Earth, One Septic Tank At A Time

 We have less than 12 years left to minimise the threat climate change can cause to continued life on Earth.

-We need corporates to implement green practises.
 We need to change our food production system to a more sustainable and compassionate one.

-But like pretty much everything else, change has to begin at home first.
 In the context of this post, that change can begin with your septic tank.

 Septic tank?
 What does my septic tank have to do with habitat loss around the world?

-This run-off of untreated or partially treated sewage is rife with harmful bacteria and pathogens, that can affect your health and also that of animal and plant life in the vicinity.
+This run-off of untreated or partially treated sewage is rife with harmful bacteria and pathogens that can affect your health and also that of animal and plant life in the vicinity.

 Apart from the foul odour and the aesthetic blight that untreated sewage is, it is also a carrier of many illnesses that can even prove fatal.